0330 822 0505

 • Income: The more you earn, the maximum you could potentially borrow and some lenders use higher income multiples than others – up to x6 salary under the right circumstances.
 There are also lenders who will allow you to declare supplemental earnings, such as bonuses, benefits and freelance work.

 • Outgoings: This includes fixed outgoings and existing credit commitments.
-There’s no set amount of outgoings that lenders across the board consider too high, but this will be factored into your affordability assessment and offset against your income.
+There’s no set amount of outgoings that lenders consider too high, but this will be factored into your affordability assessment and offset against your income.

 Indirect impact

-The below can have an indirect impact on your maximum borrowing by limiting or increasing the number of lenders and deals that you qualify for.
+The below can indirectly impact your maximum borrowing by limiting or increasing the number of lenders and deals that you qualify for.

 • Property type: Some lenders might decline you if they consider the property to be of non-standard construction, i.e thatched cottages